MicrosoftDocs/learn/learn-pr/aspnetcore/interact-with-data-blazor-web-apps/includes/6-share-data-in-blazor-applications.md

 ## Share information by using AppState

 Another approach to sharing information between different components is to use the AppState pattern.
-You create a class that defines the properties you want to store and register it as a scoped service.
-In any component where you want to set or use the AppState values, you inject the service and then you can access its properties.
+You create a class that defines the properties you want to store, and register it as a scoped service.
+In any component where you want to set or use the AppState values, you inject the service, and then you can access its properties.
 Unlike component parameters and cascading parameters, values in AppState are available to all components in the application, even components that aren't children of the component that stored the value.

 As an example, consider this class that stores a value about sales: